 Our first foray is in an area near and dear to subscription-based companies: customer churn related to lost, stolen, or expired cards.
 Services like Visa's North American Account Updater can help with the problem, but they don't cover all brands in all regions.
 So, what measures can merchants take to reduce credit card declines to improve their churn?

-There are a number of different approaches, but for this post we want to focus on one particular area: the average expiration expectancy of a credit card once it hits the Spreedly vault.
-Expiring cards are a big driver of revenue churn and customer support/sales costs - no one likes chasing down customers for an updated card - and so understanding how cards expire may help us design for renewal success from day one.
+There are a number of different approaches, but for this post we will focus on one particular area: the average expiration likelihood of a credit card once it hits the Spreedly’s vault.
+Expiring cards are a major driver of revenue churn and customer support/sales costs - no one likes chasing down customers for an updated card.
+Understanding how cards expire can help us design for renewal success from day one

 In Spreedly's vault, Visa is the dominant card type (Figure 1).
 Visa cards comprise 63% of credit cards stored.
 MasterCard has 29% with American Express (denoted as AmEx in figures) at 6% and Discover card 2%.